bnjbvr/blog.benj.me/content/blog/2016-04-22_parallel-asmjs-compilation.md

   (low-level IR closer to the CPU memory representation: registers, stack, etc.).
 The one generated here is the MIR.
 All of this happens on the main thread.
 - once the entire IR graph is generated for the function, optimize the MIR graph (i.e. apply a few optimization passes).
-After register allocation happens (probably the most costly task of the pipeline), generate the LIR graph.
+Then, generate the LIR graph before carrying out register allocation (probably the most costly task of the pipeline).
 This can be done on supplementary helper threads, as the MIR optimization and LIR generation for a given function doesn't depend on other ones.
 - since functions can call between themselves within an asm.js module, they need references to each other.
 In assembly, a reference is merely an offset to somewhere else in memory.
 In this initial implementation, code generation